 Unwilling to Try New Things

-We are filled with more and more access to the ever growing world around us, and many of us want to experience it!
-Couples report that a top quality that they appreciate about their partner is their love for traveling and having new experiences together.
-If you and your partner share differing views on trying new things, you may spend a lot of time apart and experience a lack of passion.
+We are filled with more and more access to the world, and many of us want to experience it!
+Couples report that a top quality they appreciate about their partner is their love for traveling and having new experiences together.
+If you and your partner aren’t on the same page about trying new things, you may spend a lot of time apart and experience a lack of passion.
 Evaluate if this is a deal breaker for you or if you don’t mind having mostly solo adventures.

 Have you ever been stuck in a cycle of looking for restaurants that not only match your dietary needs but also your partners?
 It can be really difficult to find a place that checks all the boxes, so make sure to discuss your eating habits with your partner to see if you match or if you’ll be endlessly scrolling.
-It is also important to remember that some food preferences can be immediate deal breakers in a relationship, such as vegan, vegetarian, or carnivorous diets.
+It is also important to remember that some food preferences, such as vegan, vegetarian, or carnivorous diets, can be immediate deal breakers in a relationship.
 Check in with your partner to see if there may be any potential sources of contention and complications when viewing the menu.

 Too Much Time on Social Media

 We want to feel chosen, not just an option but the one who is picked.
 When we notice our partner spending too much time scrolling through articles, playing mindless games, or even engaging in online arguments, we become second to the electronic.
-While it can be too much tv, too much Instagram, or too much video games, please remember that you have the time to pause and spend intentional and meaningful moments with each other.
-Make your time together or make the break to someone who can put the phone down for you.
+While it can be too much TV, too much Instagram, or too many video games, it’s critical to pause and spend intentional and meaningful moments with each other.
+Make your time together or make the break and find someone who can put the phone down for you.

 Sometimes, we need some distance, but too much can create disconnection and falling out.
-Long distance is not just dating someone in another state, it’s also the availability for your partner to spend time with you.
-Ask about your potential partner’s routines, if they travel a lot for work., if they spend a lot of time with family or friends, if they can make the time to spend with you.
-This is especially important to take notice of when finding a partner online or through dating apps.
+Long distance is not just dating someone in another state.
+It’s also the availability for your partner to spend time with you.
+Ask about your potential partner’s routines, if they travel a lot for work, spend a lot of time with family or friends, and if they can make the time to spend with you.
+It is especially important to take note of this when finding a partner online or through dating apps.
 If you know that distance is a deal breaker, find out from the beginning to save yourself from constantly comparing calendars.

 Works Too Much

-As much as your significant other may say that the money will solve all the issues, the main perpetrator in a partner that works too much is the loss of quality time.
-We want our partner to want to spend time with us now, and working for a future that is not guaranteed can make us feel set aside, waiting for that ideal moment when there’s “enough” money to relax, which there never will be.
-If you are looking for adventure, connection, and quality time in your long term relationship, someone who works too much might not be it.
+We want our partner to want to spend time with us now, and working for a future that is not guaranteed can make us feel set aside.
+If you are looking for adventure, connection, and quality time in your long-term relationship, someone who works too much might not be it.

 Different Sex Drives

-Partners that have mismatched sex drives may find it harder to find appropriate times to be intimate with each other and may need to work smarter to find ways to connect.
+Partners with mismatched sex drives may find it harder to find appropriate times to be intimate with each other and may need to work smarter to find ways to connect.
 Asking deliberate questions about preferences, kinks, and styles will help to attune or dissuade you from your potential mate.

 Listed below are a few preference questions to ask your potential partner: